MobilityLabs/reconnecting-women-vets/README.md

 * `ssh git@github.com` to add host key
 * `cap deploy`
 * If you get an error then ssh into server and do bundle install
+* Ensure you are using the same ruby version locally as the server